starcolon/Grid/README.md

 The library is more designed in functional programming sense than an object-oriented discipline.
 Grid is actually a set of pure functions that manipulate generic two-dimensional arrays.
 The module itself does not and will not define its own data type.
 It just basically comprises a purely functional sets of operations.

+## Prerequisite
+Grid is designed specifically for some ECMAScript 6 features on {iojs}.
+Thus, basically, it won't run on the old (0.X.X `node.js`).
+You'll need an `iojs` on your machine.

 ## Include the library to the project
 Grid can simply be included to a node project by `require`: